-The student is required to present proof of training schedule, official orders or letter from the service member’s unit to Veterans Education Benefits Veterans Education Benefits will then contact each instructor and obtain the requirements for course completion.
+The student is required to present proof of training schedule, official orders or letter from the service member's unit to Veteran and Military Student Services.
+Veteran and Military Student Services will then contact each instructor and obtain the requirements for course completion.
 The requirements will be sent to the student and kept on file.

 Veteran and Military Student Services, Tivoli 243, 303-615-0440, firstname.lastname@example.org.